james-millner/strava-api-token-generator/README.md

 The app is very much a work in progress and its only purpose is to be a side project to play with Kotlin.

-This application current provides you the mechanism to get a Strava API token for further interaction with the API.
+This application current provides you with:

+* The mechanism to get a Strava API token for further interaction with the API.
+* A GPX API to upload / convert that into JSON format
+* A TCX API to upload / convert that into JSON format

 ### Requirements